jonmsawyer/maio_old/README.md

 maio
 ====

-A web-based All-In-Media organizer ran locally on your machine
+A web-based All-In-One Media organizer ran locally on your machine